linnabrown/run_dbcan/README.md

 	tf.fa					-- use `diamond makedb --in <inputFile> -d <dbName>`

-Python module:
+#### PYTHON MODULE

 	natsort                  -- use `pip install natsort`

-DIRECTORY STRUCTURE:
+### DIRECTORY STRUCTURE

-We recommend that all the databases are put in a seperate directory.
-This directory can be defined with the --db_dir option.
+- We recommend that all the databases are put in a seperate directory.
+This directory can be defined with the `--db_dir` option or leave it as directory with default name `db`.
 Otherwise, all databases must be in the same directory as run_dbcan.py.

-The Hotpep directory must also be in the same directory as run_dbcan.py.
-The "example" directory contains an example of a working directory setup.
+- The Hotpep directory must also be in the same directory as run_dbcan.py.

-INPUT:
+- When you use **FragGeneScan**, you should download this file, unpress, and add its path to user enviroenment variable.
+The concrete method is written on [this website(http://www.baidu/com).

+- The "example" directory contains an example of a working directory setup.

+### INPUT

 ```
 python run_dbcan.py [inputFile] [inputType] [-c AuxillaryFile] [-t Tools] etc.